-READING NATIONAL BANK, (Signed) B. F. WHITMAN,
+READING NATIONAL BANK,

+(Signed) B. F. WHITMAN,

 Assistant Cashier.

-Past Division Commander Michael Crowley, of New Hampshire: I would like to know from the chairman of the Councilin-Chief in regard to that contract with "The Banner" that they recommend for the next five years.
-At the last meeting I remember that was quite a discussion in regard to the price of the paper.
+Past Division Commander Michael Crowley, of New Hampshire: I would like to know from the chairman of the Council-shire: I would like to know from the chairman of the Council-shire: I would like to know from the chairman of the Council-shire: The Banner that they in-Chief in regard to the price of the member that was quite a discussion in regard to the price of the paper.

 Commander-in-Chief Ireland: The contract is identical with other contracts except as to the price.
 It is entirely equitable to my mind and in the mind of the Council.
-It is a certain rate and a sliding scale, up or down, debit or credit to the Commandery-in-Chief, based upon the fluctuations of print paper.
+It is a sliding scale, up or down, debit or credit to the commandery-in-Chief, based upon the fluctuations of print paper.
 It could not be fairer.

-Council-in-Chief Klein: The Council-in-Chief went to considerable trouble in consulting some of the largest paper concerns and people who sell this paper, and we have come to the conclusion that the prices given us by Dustin & Holbrook are conclusion that We cannot do better.
-It is the only bid we have for printing The Banner, and in going over the entire matter of the contract with Brother Holbrook and ascertaining about the percentage of profit made on The Banner, we think he has been very lenient with the Commandery-in-Chief.
-You will remember two or three years ago we made a concession to Brother Holbrook for the reason that he was running behind.
-Last year we held him to his contract and he made no objection, but we realized that he was not becoming wealthy in publishing The Banner, but the fact remains, and we think it is very equitable.
+Council-in-Chief Klein: The Council-in-Chief went to considerable trouble in consulting some of the largest paper concerns and people who sell this paper and we have come to the conclusion that the prices given us by Dustin & Holbrook are ery equitable.
+We cannot do better.
+It is the only bid we have for printing The Banner, and in going over the entire matter of the contract with Brother Holbrook and ascertaining about the percentage of profit made on The Banner, we think he has been very lenient with the Commandery-in-Chief. will remember two or three years ago we made a concession to Brother Holbrook for the reason that he was running behind Last year we held him to his contract and he made no objection but we realized that he was not becoming wealthy in publishing The Banner, but the fact remains, and we think it is very equitable.
 The increase is only two cents.
 We went to the trouble of ascertaining the price of the paper and so on and we think it is a very good contract.